 There are several ways to manage user privileges and roles on Autonomous Database.
-You can use Oracle Database Actions User Management or client-side tools to connect to the database to mange privileges and roles.
+You can use Oracle Database Actions Database Users card or client-side tools to connect to the database to mange privileges and roles.

 Manage Users and User Roles on Autonomous Database - Connecting with Database Actions